mattwang0/group4/README.md

 # Group4's Fantasy Stock [Web]app

-Our app runs on a locally hosted php server with a locally hosted database.
+Our app currently only runs on a locally hosted php server with a locally hosted database.